WHAT ARE ALPACAS?

 Alpacas played a central role in Incan culture and were cherished as treasure on the high Andean Plateau and mountains of South America in the countries of Peru, Chile, and Bolivia.
+Among the people of the Andes, the woven fabric from the fleece of the alpaca was so soft and alluring that it was used as currency.
 Alpacas are members of the camelid family and were domesticated about 10,000 years ago.

 The first importation of alpacas into the United States was in 1984.
-They are now being raised and enjoyed in many other countries.
-There are two different breeds of alpacas – the Huacaya (wha-KAI-ah) and the Suri (surrey).
+People in many other countries now raise and enjoy them.
 When full grown, alpacas generally weigh between 100 and 200 pounds and are approximately 36″ tall at the withers.
 They are cousin to the llama and are about half to one-third their size.
 They live about 15-20 years.
 Females reach maturity at about 18 months old and males at 2 1/2 to 3 years old.
 The gestation period is 11- 12 months.

 Alpacas are very smart animals, gentle, and easy to handle, each with its own personality.
-They are shy, but very curious, quiet, and intelligent.
-They are herd animals and should not be raised in isolation.
+Shy, but very curious, quiet, and intelligent, alpacas are herd animals and therefore should not be raised in isolation.
 They develop relationships based on their position in the group.
-They seem to learn by observing other herd members as much as being trained themselves.
+They learn by observing other herd members.
 Alpacas seem to sense the need to be sensible and gentle with children and are great favorites for 4-H projects, pets, and therapy animals.

 Having only bottom teeth, alpacas have no way to defend themselves.
-Their feet are padded on the bottom so they cannot do much damage by kicking.
+Their feet have padding on the bottom so they cannot do much damage by kicking.
 Their primary self-defense is to run away and so their natural tendency is to flee when approached by a human.
 This becomes less the case once they get to know their owners, develop trust, and feel safe.

 Sometimes llamas serve as guard animals for the smaller, less bold alpacas.
 Llamas are more than twice the size of an alpaca and their fleece is not nearly as delicate and fine as the alpaca fleece.
 Alpacas are quiet, other than the gentle humming you might hear between a mother and cria, or an unhappy alpaca.
 They do have an alarm call that one alpaca will emit to alert the rest of the herd that there is danger, typically a predator in the area.
 They spend much of the day lying down, or cushed, chewing their cud.
 Occassionally you might see the whole herd “pronking”, a sight to see when all four feet leave the ground as they follow each other in a dance around the pasture.

 Alpacas are hardy animals that do not require a lot of special care.
-They are thrifty as well, needing only about a bale of hay per month even if they are dry-lotted with no grazing pasture.
+They are thrifty as well, needing only about a bale of hay per month even if they are in a dry-lot with no grazing pasture.
 A grass hay such as orchard grass or timothy is the type of hay that is best for them.
-Alfalfa can be added for an animal that needs to gain some weight, but otherwise should be fed in moderation as it will make them fat.
+For an animals that needs to gain some weight, it is okay to feed alfalfa, but otherwise feed in moderation as it will make them fat.
 Not only is this unhealthy for them but it significantly coarsens their fiber and lessens its value.
 Alpacas are ruminants, meaning they chew their cud.
 They require lots of good, clean water for drinking.
 Alpacas also need minerals that are specifically formulated for alpacas.

 Alpacas are easy to care for, compared to most other kinds of livestock.
 They live in many climates and are very adaptable.
 Heat and humidity is difficult for them so large fans are a must in the barn in the summer.
 Alpacas can live in surprisingly small areas.
 Two to eight alpacas per acre, depending on the pasture quality, generally gives plenty of room.
 There should be some kind of shelter so they can escape extreme temperatures, rain and snow.
-Though alpacas do not challenge fences, they must be kept fenced in to discourage predators.
-Dogs are one of the biggest threats to alpacas – even the family dog can be a problem if it is not used to livestock.
+Alpacas do not challenge fences, but they must be kept in a pasture to discourage predators.
+Dogs are one of the biggest threats to alpacas, and even the family dog that is not accustomed to livestock is a potential problem.
 Coyotes, wolves, bears, and mountain lions are other predators to be concerned about if they live in your area.